mjmanley/PredictiveModeling/pm_service_api_manage.md

 # Managing the deployed SPSS models

-You can use the {{site.data.keyword.pm_full}} service API to upload a file that contains the IBM® SPSS® Modeler developed scoring branch that you would like to deploy.
+You can use the {{site.data.keyword.pm_full}} service API to upload a file that contains the IBM® SPSS® Modeler scoring branch to deploy.
 After it is uploaded, it is made available for scoring data in your applications.
 {: shortdesc}

 Specifically you can perform the following tasks:

 *  [Deploying or refreshing a predictive model](#deploying-or-refreshing-a-predictive-model)
 *  [Retrieving a list of all currently deployed models](#retrieving-a-list-of-all-currently-deployed-models)
 *  [Downloading a copy of a specific deployed model file](#downloading-a-copy-of-a-specific-deployed-model-file)
 *  [Deleting a deployed predictive model](#deleting-a-deployed-predictive-model)

 ## Deploying or refreshing a predictive model